ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/exploding-kittens-card-game-prize.markdown

   <p>What are you waiting for?
 Complete the draw below and get ready to beat your\
   \ opponent with the brand new Exploding kittens card game</p>\r\n<p>Good luck!</p>"
 entry-title: "Win the brand new Exploding Kittens card game!"
-entry-content: "<p>Enter the draw to win a Exploding Kittens card game by completing\
+entry-content: "<p>Enter the draw to win the game that raised more than $8.7 million\
+  \ on Kickstarter!
+Exploding Kittens card game by completing the form below before\
-  \ the form below before 23:59 on 30th May 2018.</p>"
+  \ 23:59 on 30th May 2018.</p>"
 has-winner: false
 prize-description: "One of 3 Exploding Kittens card game."
 ---